Harsger/ROOTpostprocessing/README.txt

  format of text-files has to be: unixtime quantity specifier value unit

+-logTOplot: /path/to/file.dat (<timeOffset> <duration> <specifierListFile>) stores data from text-files in graphs and plots these in canvas against time format of text-files has to be the same as for housekeeper each row of in the specifier-list-file has be a specifier and its corresponding unit, e.g. :
+<specifier1> <unit1>
+<specifier2> <unit1>
+<specifier3> <unit2>
+<specifier4> <unit2>
+...
+ specifier with the same unit are plotted in the same pad (only specifier-unit-combinations are plotted, which are found in data)

 -textTOtree: parameter-file
  stores columns of textfiles in specified leafs of ROOT:TTree format of parameter-file